sendecomp/sendecomp-website/README.md

 **Notes:**
   - Wrap all values in quotation marks
-  - Images can not be added from Github; it must be done locally and then synced with Github - ask if you need help
+  - Images can not be added from GitHub; it must be done locally and then synced with GitHub - ask if you need help

 \* CIP or PER